-The first part of this indicator provides public sector spending on biodiversity in real terms alongside spending by Non-Government Organisations (NGOs) with a biodiversity or nature focus.
+The first part of this indicator provides real-term, public sector spending on biodiversity alongside spending by non-governmental organisations (NGOs) with a focus on biodiversity and/or nature conservation.
 Spending is one way of assessing the priority that is given to biodiversity within the UK public sector.
-The second part of this indicator gives the UKs spending on global biodiversity.
+The second part of this indicator provides real-term UK public sector spending on global biodiversity.
 Funding for international biodiversity is essential for the implementation of the Convention on Biological Diversity in developing countries, along with other international biodiversity policy commitments.